Nisnevich local Good compactifications: Introduction

 The good compactification constructed in \cite[Theorem 4.1]{kai2015} is over a Dedekind domain $B$ with infinite residue fields.
 This has been used in \cite{schmidt2018} to prove Shifted $\A^1$-connectivity over Dedekind domains with infinite residue fields.
 In \cite{deshmukh} a weaker form of Kai's result is proved for Noetherian domains with infinite residue fields which turns out to be sufficient for proving Shifted $\A^1$-connectivity.

 In this note, we explore the good compactification constructed in \cite[Theorem 2.1]{deshmukh}.
 We attempt to extend it to the arithmetic setting by removing the hypothesis on the residue fields.
-We also do not assume the base to be reduced.
-We also observe that the proof in \cite{deshmukh} works for any local complete intersection scheme (see Definition \ref{definition-lci-at-point}).
-More precisely, we prove the following:
+Additionally, we do not assume the base to be reduced.
+We also observe that the proof in \cite{deshmukh} works for any local complete intersection scheme (see Definition \ref{definition-lci-at-point}). \\

+\textit{Notations and Conventions}: Let $S= \Spec R$.
+Whenever the embedding of $\A^n_S = \Spec R[x_1, \cdots x_n]$ into $\P^n_S = \Proj R[x_0, \cdots x_{n}]$ is considered without any specification, it is the open embedding given by the complement of hyperplane $V_+(x_{0})$.
+Accordingly, given any subscheme of $Y$ of $\A^n$, by projective closure -- denoted $\overline{Y}$ -- we will mean its closure in $\P^n$ via the open embedding described in previous sentence. \begin{definition}\cite{nisnevich1989} A Nisnevich neighbourhood of $(X,x)$ is a pair $(X',x')$ together with \etale{} morphism $f \colon X' \to X$ such that $f(x')=x$ and the induced morphism of residue fields $k(x) \to k(x')$ is an isomorphism.
+We will frequently abuse notation and denote the pre-image $x'$ by $x$. \end{definition}